 British Association for Community Child Health (BACCH)

 BACCH is a professional membership organisation for doctors and other professionals working in paediatrics and child health in the community.
 BACCH’s vision is to promote and protect the good health of children and their families in their communities.
 BACCH represents the largest paediatrics sub-specialty with five affiliate groups.

 British Association for Paediatric Nephrology (BAPN)

-BAPN is a division of The Renal Association.
-The BAPN is open to all professionals working towards improving the care and lives of children with kidney diseases.
-We welcome everyone working or training in renal units, caring for patients with kidney disease, and/or working or training in renal research to improve patient care in the future.
-We also welcome clinicians in other fields who have an interest in nephrology to join us as members.
+BAPN is a division of the Renal Association.
+BAPN is open to all professionals working towards improving the care and lives of children with kidney diseases.
+BAPN welcomes everyone working or training in renal units, caring for patients with kidney disease, and/or working or training in renal research to improve patient care in the future.
+BAPN also welcomes clinicians in other fields who have an interest in nephrology to join as members.